sotojuan2/Ksqldb-CICD/README.md

 This project tries to present a real example of a CI/CD flow for a ksql application.

+The objectives of this project are:

+1. Centralize iteration with ksql via a deployment tool like Github action.Developers will not have API keys to apply changes to the ksql cluster.
+2. Use the migration and testing tools provided by Confluent

 ## Components

 1. Github repository